-When it comes time to receive communion, you are welcome to come to the front when instructed to do so (follow the people sitting around you) and to stand or kneel at the altar.
+When it comes time to receive communion, you are welcome to come to the front when instructed to do so (follow the people sitting around you) and to stand in front of the priest offering the bread.
 For the bread we offer regular whole wheat bread or gluten free wafers.
 If you need the latter, just let the person offering you bread know as they come to you.
-We receive the wine out of a common cup, though not during Covid times.
-If you do not wish to drink from the common cup (and we politely ask that you would refrain whenever you are feeling sick) simply place your hand on the base of the cup as it is presented to you.
+We are not currently receiving the wine out of the common cup due to Covid restrictions.

 You are also welcome to come forward, not to receive communion, but to receive a blessing if you prefer.
-Stand or kneel at the altar rail and place your hands across your chest.
+Stand and place your hands across your chest.
 This lets the priest know you want a blessing and one will be said for you.

 Once a month we have, as part of our Communion Service, a time of Anointing and Prayer.
 This is an optional practice, and those who wish to receive it go to a designated space in the church following communion.